Logo

 ⚠️ Common Mistakes

 Dividend Growth Potential should be assessed by comprehensively considering the company's financial statement analysis, industry outlook, and management's strategy.
-In particular, revenue growth rate, profit margin, and debt ratio are important.
+In particular, revenue growth rate, profit margin, payout ratio, and debt ratio are important.

 Companies with high Dividend Growth Potential are more likely to provide higher investment returns in the long run.
 In addition, dividend increases can be used as an indicator of a company's stability and growth.